• There are no suggestions because the search field is empty.

 • Managing Costs of Portability - The Commission recommended six options for managing the cost of portability, ultimately settling on a set of measures to offset the cost of portability.

-• Changes to Benefit Eligibility – includes adopting a Medicaid-style benefit threshold, incorporating a 90-day forward certification of need.
+• Changes to Benefit Eligibility - includes adopting a Medicaid-style benefit threshold, and incorporating a 90-day forward certification of need.
 May eliminate the ability for beneficiaries to use their benefit for short-term car needs.
 Also recommended was the adoption of a HIPAA-style benefit threshold for out-of-state residents.

 How the Program Works